-Hand-tied vinyl tie tape should secure up to 3 or 4-yearold trunks before a heavier stretchy material is required.
+Hand-tied vinyl tie tape should secure under 2-year-old trunks before a heavier stretchy material is required.

 Vine Tying Examples - Acceptable

 Rubber bands or "cane fix" ties will stretch to prevent girdling, but the proper length must be used for the thickness of the trunk, cordon, or cane being tied.
 These ties are best for 1-year-old wood or older.